Maria Luisa, Duchess of Lucca: Marriage

 Louis was created Infante of Spain and married Maria Luisa on 25 August 1795 at the Royal Palace of La Granja.
 In a double wedding with her sister, Maria Amalia, who was the original intended bride, married her much older uncle, Infante Antonio.
 The marriage between the two different personalities turned out to be happy, though it was clouded by Louis' ill health: He was frail, suffering chest problems, and since a childhood accident when he hit his head on a marble table, had epileptic seizures.
 As the years went on his health deteriorated and he grew to be increasingly dependent on his wife.
 The young couple remained in Spain during the early years of their marriage, which were to be the happiest period of their lives.
-In early 1796, the couple traveled through Castilla, Extramadura all the way to Portugal.
+In early 1796, the couple traveled through Castile, Extramadura all the way to Portugal.

 Maria Luisa was only thirteen when she married, and her first child was not born for another four years.
 Her first son, Charles Louis, was born in Madrid on 22 December 1799.
 Afterwards, the couple wanted to go to Parma, the lands they were going to inherit, but the King and Queen were reluctant to allow their departure.
-They were still in Spain in the spring of 1800 and staying at the Palace in Aranjuez when they were painted with the royal family in The Family of Charles IV by Goya.
+They were still in Spain in the spring of 1800 and staying at the Royal Palace of Aranjuez when they were painted with the royal family in Charles IV of Spain and His Family by Goya.